-As it's deisnged to be lightweight, OpenELEC uses very little system resources for processor or memory - meaning you'll need less of them.
-With support for Intel's HD Graphics, NVIDIA's GeForce & ION platform, AMD's Fusion platform and Broadcom's Crystal HD chip, OpenELEC can support high definition content on machines with low-powered processors by offloading video content to supported graphics cards and decoders.
+As it is designed to be lightweight, OpenELEC uses very little system resources for processor or memory.
+With support for Intel's HD Graphics, NVIDIA's GeForce & ION platform, AMD's Radeon & Fusion platform as well as Broadcom's Crystal HD chip, OpenELEC can support high definition content on machines with low-powered processors by offloading video content to the supported graphics cards and decoders.
 OpenELEC supports a wide range of graphics cards, making it possible to convert your new and not-so-new computers into full featured home theater systems.
-This means you can build (or buy) small, silent machines to be effectively used as a media center.
+This means you can now build (or buy) small, silent, even fanless machines to be effectively used as your media center.

-If you don't have any suitable hardware or you'd just like to buy a pre-build system, look no further.
-We have a list of online shops who sell prebuilt systems and suitable hardware to run OpenELEC - just head over to the Buy A System page.
+If you don't have any suitable hardware or you'd just like to buy a pre-built system, look no further.
+We have a list of online shops, who sell prebuilt systems and suitable hardware to run OpenELEC - just head over to the Buy A System page.

 Good question!
 You could install Windows or your favourite Linux distribution on your computer and then XBMC on top - and it would work - but it wouldn't be as fast or as easy as OpenELEC.
 OpenELEC is built from the ground up specifically for one task, to run XBMC.
 Other operating systems are designed to be multi-purpose, so they include all kinds of software to run services and programs that won't be used.
-OpenELEC, however, only includes software requiredto run XBMC.
+OpenELEC, however, only includes software required to run XBMC.
 Because of that it is tiny (roughly 150MB), it installs literally in minutes, and, it can boot extremely quickly in 5-20 seconds, depending on the hardware type used.

 Unlike other XBMC solutions, OpenELEC is not based on Ubuntu.
 In fact, it's not based on any Linux distribution; OpenELEC has been built from scratch specifically to act as a media center.
 That means it doesn't include drivers for things that just won't be used like 3G cards and graphics tablets, for example.